 Expecting incessant rain I had made a detailed plan about what to do with the kids in case the lake and parks were not accessible and came up with some alternative activities.
 Please note: unlike the rest of this post, this plan is drafted on the basis of research on the web and advice from friends rather than personal experience.

 The Museum of Modern and Contemporary Art (Mamco) is very family friendly and also offers tours that are specifically for families (on Sunday morning the family tours are offered in English as well).
 Official site here

 The Natural History Museum: Another family friendly museum, devoted to the discovery of animal species, earth sciences and the history of men.
-Many installations and reconstructions of different environments are designed with kids in mind, to give them a sense of what life around the planet and in different times must be like.
+Many installations and reconstructions of different environments are designed with kids in mind, to give them a sense of what life around the planet and at different times must be like.
 The main emphasis is placed on local species of animals and plants but you have life-size specimens from all over the world including alligators and bears!
 Info, in French, here

-The oldest house in Geneva, Maison Tavel: this is a museum I have visited during a previous trip to Geneva and one i thought the kids would love.
+The oldest house in Geneva, Maison Tavel: this is a museum I have visited during a previous trip to Geneva and one I thought the kids would love.
 It is the oldest house in town and it is perfect to get a glimpse of life in a different time.
-It develops over several floors, it is free and it contains, among other things, a 3D map of Geneva that shows what the city would have been in 1850, when still surrounded my its impressive fortifications.
+It develops over several floors, it is free and it contains, among other things, a 3D map of Geneva that shows what the city would have been in 1850 when still surrounded my its impressive fortifications.
 It is close to the main Geneva cathedral, also a beautiful building with an interesting history linked with the reformation, an important aspect of swiss culture and history

 Things to do in Geneva with children: summary

 - Get close to water and head to the ‘baby plage’ for a playground with a view